 Beginning Practicum.
-One semester CED 680 (6 credits) is required for students entering the program without a master's degree or without an approved, equivalent beginning-level practicum.
-On the iPOS, list CED 680 Practicum as two separate classes (3.0 credit hours each): CED 680 Practicum Seminar and CED 680 Practicum Clinic, both during the same semester.
+One semester CPY680 (6 credits) is required for students entering the program without a master's degree or without an approved, equivalent beginning-level practicum.
+On the iPOS, list CPY680 Practicum as two separate classes (3.0 credit hours each): CPY680 Practicum Seminar and CPY680 Practicum Clinic, both during the same semester.

 Practicum is designed to provide the student with at least forty (40) direct client contact hours and at least sixty (60) indirect hours, equaling a minimum of one hundred (100) total hours over the course of a semester.

 Advanced Doctoral Practicum.
-One semester of CPY 780 Practicum is required.
-A second semester of CPY 780 Practicum may be recommended at the advisor's discretion based on the student's clinical evaluations at the end of the first semester.
-Each practicum section is a 3.0 credit academic course directly supervised by a member of the Counseling Psychology faculty.
+Upon successful completion of CPY680, students should enroll in one semester of CPY780 Practicum is required.
+A second semester of CPY780 Practicum may be recommended at the advisor's discretion based on the student's clinical evaluations at the end of the first semester.
 Practicum is designed to provide the student with at least forty (40) direct client contact hours and at least sixty (60) indirect hours, equaling a minimum of one hundred (100) total hours over the course of a semester.